ghost368/ghost368.github.io/git_tutorial.md

 * at detached HEAD we can experiment (make changes, create commits)
 * if we want to save these commits/staged index in a branch - can use ```git branch -b new_branch_name```, else go back to an existing branch (e.g. ```git checkout master```); in this case the commits will be orphaned; any file changes will be still there but can undone using ```git reset```

+* ```git checkout commit_code file_name``` will restore the file to the stage index of the commit (thus undoing the working directory changes) - can be used without commit_code (defaults to HEAD, though there may be a conflict if file has the same name as a branch)

+* can also specify a specify SHA-1 (staging hash code) to revert file to (though it's rarely used)

+* ```git checkout .``` will undo all unstaged changes in the working directory (. means all files, HEAD is the default commit)

 ## git revert